rowanz/swagaf/README.md

-# commonsense
+# swagaf
-SWAG dataset. warning: here there be dragons.
-I listed my specs if that helps.
-The most important thing probably is that I'm using python 3.6, and pytorch 3.1
+SWAG dataset.
+Currently, this belongs to a paper that is in submission to EMNLP 2018.

 ## Setting this up
 you'll need to install a bunch of things.
+I listed my specs if that helps in `requirements.txt`.
+The most important thing probably is that I'm using python 3.6, and pytorch 3.1.
 The following commands will set up the version of allennlp that I used.

 ```
 git clone https://github.com/allenai/allennlp.git